divya1677/M2_project_2/0_Abstract/README.md

 Sometimes people find it difficult to read temperature from analog thermometer because of fluctuations.
 So here we are going to build a simple Digital thermometer using 8051 microcontroller in which voltage source is used for measuring the temperature and a lcd is used for display.

+What are digital thermometers used for?

+Digital thermometers offer an extremely wide range of uses in day-to-day professional and home applications.
+They provide accuracy and speed of temperature reading in almost any situation that a traditional thermometer would do, as well as being ideally suited to a great many scenarios in which liquid-in-glass versions would be unsuitable.

 * Applications:

 1)Medical Applications: The digital thermometers are used to measure human body temperature around 37⁰C.
 These thermometers are mostly probe type or ear type.
 It measures   oral, rectal, and armpit body temperature.